saidvandeklundert/sonic_os_guide/components.md

 This example script is a tool that verifies VNET routes consistancy between SONiC and vendor SDK DBs.

-Returns `0` if there is no inconsistancy and `-1` if there is incosistancy found.
+Returns `0` if there is no inconsistancy and `-1` if there is inconsistancy found.

 - Monit configuration file was updated to periodically invoke a script: